 The calculation of the final tax will be based on the import value of the coffee as determined by our FOB purchase invoice.
 In this volatile market, this means that the basis for our 10% tariff could be based on a contract that the producer price-fixed at the height of the market, not the current market price.

-We will be following the latest developments and making pricing adjustments according to the best information we have at the time.
+We will follow the latest developments and make pricing adjustments based on the best information available at the time.
 Please reach out if you have any questions about specific contracts.

 Following the Trump Administration’s tariff announcement on Wednesday, we wanted to share our current understanding of how these changes will impact our clients.
 As we have seen in recent months, policies can shift quickly, so this is very much a “what we know right now” assessment and more details will follow as we get more specifics on implementation.